sponug/sponug.github.io/_posts/2024-12-25-On-Decision-Intelligence.md

 - Principal-agent problem analogy: Long-term goals (principal) and short-term desires (agent) can conflict.
 Setting constraints can help align short-term actions with long-term goals.
 - These points highlight the importance of understanding and managing the biological and psychological factors that affect our decision-making

+### Being Decisive <a name="decisive"></a>
+- Timing of Decisions: Make decisions at the right time to avoid wasting resources.
+- Prioritization: Indecisiveness often stems from being distracted by lower-priority decisions.
+Focus on high-priority decisions to avoid cognitive overload.
+- Handling Emotions: When all options seem bad, choose the least worst one and execute it.
+Avoid getting stuck in emotional grief over suboptimal choices.
+- Similar Options: If options are very similar in value, don't over-optimize.
+Save your energy for more significant decisions.